senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 The Pie series creates a pie chart, a great way to display quantitative information for a number of categories that also have a meaning as a whole, for example, all 12 months of a given year.

-Note that unless all the previous series, pie series and radar series are polar series.
-You cannot use them with a cartesian chart.
-Instead, they must be contained in a polar chart.
+Note that opposed to all previous series, pie series and radar series are polar series.
+As a result, you cannot use them with a cartesian chart, they must be contained instead in a polar chart.

-A Pie chart example is given as followed:
+A Pie chart example is given in the following code sample:

     @example
     Ext.create('Ext.chart.PolarChart', {